 |Genetic Variation and Recombination||None.
 Daughter cells are exact copies of one another.||Meiosis contributes to genetic variation since recombination and crossing-over occur due to the random separation of homologous chromosomes and the transfer of genes.|

 (a) Occurring in somatic cells, the main goal of mitosis is to facilitate growth, repair, and replacement.
 Since mitosis involves the division of somatic cells, it is really needed to produce more cells, especially during the early stages of development.

 (c) Mitosis also occurs in prokaryotes as an essential form of asexual reproduction.
-Prokaryotes like bacteria reproduce through binary fission wherein they simply make duplicate copies of themselves.
-As a result, genetic variation is very rare.
+Prokaryotes like bacteria reproduce through binary fission, wherein they simply make duplicate copies of themselves.
+As a result, genetic variation is scarce.

 (a) Meiosis occurs only in the sex cells of living organisms as a means to maintain the chromosome number of the offspring.
 Since fertilization involves the fusion of cells to produce a new cell, the number of alleles in their gametes should be regulated in order to avoid genetic defects.

 (b) Another function of meiosis is the maintenance of genetic diversity on which the process of natural selection acts upon.
 Without it, the perpetuation of species would not be possible.